brycepj/reddit-mobile/readme.md

 #### Hooks

 We have pre-commit/push hooks in the `hooks` directory to help enforce our linting rules and tests.
 Developers are highly encouraged to use them.

-### Configure your dev envirnoment
+### Configure your dev environment

 We use a shell script to run the app so we can define needed environment variables.
 By convention we call it `start.sh`.
 This file is already in our `.gitignore`.